terra-campaigns/hostile/campaigns/gradient-descent/index.md

 # The Game

+Players describe what they do.
+The GM advises when their action is impossible, demands a cost or extra steps, or presents a risk.
+Players can revise their plans before committing to a change in goals or stakes.

 ## Character Creation

 All personnel for hire are required to have their personal files available for corporate access.